dbt Data Catalog: Discussing Native Features Plus Potential to Level Up Collaboration and Governance with Atlan

-First, let’s start off by appreciating the importance of having a data catalog for dbt.
+First, let us appreciate the importance of having a dbt data catalog

 Importance of cataloging dbt assets